Drangarnir sea arch

 Are you planning to Visit Faroe Islands or did you just arrive?
 Read about the liberal COVID-19 policy in the Faroe Islands, how to travel around the Faroe Islands safely, the effective vaccination program, the swift returning-back-to-normal reality, and the super friendly cancellation policies at Guide to Faroe Islands during coronavirus.

 The Faroese authorities have abandoned all COVID-19 related restrictions of any kind.
 You do not have to even think about coronavirus while in the Faroe Islands.
 1 March 2022 marked the end of coronavirus regulations in the Faroe Islands.
 You can find statistics about COVID-19 in the Faroe Islands on the Faroese Government’s COVID-19 information site.
+The summer outbreak of mild coronavirus in summer 2024 had no effect on travel in the Faroe Islands.

 End of all Pandemic Rules in the Faroe Islands